neroist/sitelen-pona-ucsur-guide/README.md

 Other features of the script are explained near the bottom of [nasin-nanpa's releases page](https://github.com/ETBCOR/nasin-nanpa/releases/tag/n2.5.1).

 The [Auto Hotkey script in this repository](/sitelen-pona-input.ahk) is the same script from nasin-nanpa, with a modification that enables multidirectional-ni, which is helpful for writing in sitelen pona.
+Not all fonts support this, of the three that were mentioned above, nasin nanpa doesn't support it.
+Feel free to not use it!
+I just like it.

 ![multidirectional ni showcase](multidir.png)